Afternoon Tea

 Scottish traditions, shortbread fingers, Dundee Cake and orange marmalade with whisky or blackcurrant preserve will be on the serving.

-Robert Drysdale is credited to be the first tea manufacturer in the UK to produce breakfast tea.
 It is said that Queen Victoria during a stay at Balmoral enjoyed the blend so much, she subsequently took a supply with her when she returned to England, where upon it was renamed to became known as "English Breakfast Tea".

-Credit: Brodies Mussselburgh
+Credit: Brodies Mussselburgh/Tiree Tea

-If are fortunate enough to spot Cranachan Cake on your Scottish Afternoon Tea you are in for a treat.
+If you are fortunate enough to spot Cranachan Cake on your Scottish Afternoon Tea you are in for a treat.

 Usually, Cranachan combines oats, whisky, honey, raspberries and cream.
 Traditional Scottish Cranachan has its roots in both the raspberry harvest in June, and in crowdie, a type of fresh, soft curd cheese traditionally made on small holdings and by crofters on the Scottish Highlands and islands.

 Crowdie itself has a long history, right back to the Viking and possibly Pict eras.
-But for this recipe, for simplicity, I’ll be using ordinary double cream.

 Image: lauramadeleine click her name for the recipe

-We have curated a small but delicious confection for you
+We have curated a small but delicious confection for you to create at home

 Really, could there be anything more quintessentially English than afternoon tea.
 Throughout the British Isles people have adapted this delightful pastime according to local taste and fashion.